-Our Forest School leader is Kim O'Brien and she set up our Willow Forest School in 2012.
-Kim has a passion for Forest School and it's ethos and is enthusiastic about outdoor learning in all weathers!
+All of our practitioners have a passion for Forest School and it's ethos and are enthusiastic about outdoor learning in all weathers!

-As part of her role as the Forest School leader, Kim always strives to ensure the following is adhered to:
+As part of our forest school approach the staff always strives to ensure the following is adhered to:

 The right conditions for learning are created and are achieved by providing the children with a sense of security, a sense of identity or self-concept, a sense of belonging, a sense of purpose and a sense of personal achievement and competence.

-A sense of security: Kim will set realistic limits for the children and enforce rules and boundaries consistently, allowing freedom within them.
-She will provide the children with the opportunity to develop a sense of responsibility and respect and will speak to and support the children in a positive manner.
+A Sense of Security: We will set realistic limits for the children and enforce rules and boundaries consistently, allowing freedom within them.
+We will provide the children with the opportunity to develop a sense of responsibility and respect and will speak to and support the children in a positive manner.

-A sense of identity: Kim will provide feedback to the children, recognising their strengths and recognising all skills as valuable.
-She will demonstrate her acceptance of the children by showing warmth, fairness, reasoning, support and encouragement.
+A Sense of Identity: We will provide feedback to the children, recognising their strengths and recognising all skills as valuable.
+We will demonstrate her acceptance of the children by showing warmth, fairness, reasoning, support and encouragement.
 This may be reference to physical achievements or to the ways in which the children have tackled a personal challenge.
-Kim will support children in recognising personal strengths and in areas where they feel they need further input and guidance.
+We will support children in recognising personal strengths and in areas where they feel they need further input and guidance.

-A sense of belonging: Kim will explore and develop the roles and responsibilities of group membership and encourage the children to accept and include others.
+A Sense of Belonging: We will explore and develop the roles and responsibilities of group membership and encourage the children to accept and include others.

-A sense of purpose: Kim will share expectations with the children and adults present at each session.
-She will build the children’s confidence through the achievable tasks and opportunities provided, demonstrating a sense of trust and will support children in setting goals for themselves and their group.
+A Sense of Purpose: We will share expectations with the children and adults present at each session.
+We will build the children’s confidence through the achievable tasks and opportunities provided, demonstrating a sense of trust and will support children in setting goals for themselves and their group.

-A sense of personal achievement and competence: Kim will support children in making their own choices and decisions, recognizing and rewarding effort and personal achievements.
+A Sense of Personal Achievement and Competence: We will support children in making their own choices and decisions, recognizing and rewarding effort and personal achievements.